HIGH 10 | All the latest news from Waterstones Ballymena - ExBulletin

 Guinness World Records 2025

-The 70th edition of Guinness World Records features all the usual fascinating facts and figures, plus special features celebrating the history of rule-breaking.
+The 70th edition of Guinness World Records features all the usual fascinating facts and figures, plus special features that celebrate the history of rule-breaking.

 Saturday Story Time

-We will read Tiddler by Julia Donaldson.
-Then there will be coloring.
+To celebrate Michael Rosen Day this week, we will read We're going bear hunting.

+There will be coloring afterwards!
 This is a completely free, no-reservation event.

-The next meeting of our Young Adult Book Club will be Friday, November 29 at 7 p.m.
+The next meeting of our Young Adult Book Club will take place on Friday, November 21 at 7 p.m.
+We will discuss I Am Legend by Richard Matheson.

 |